Hand Cannon

 Features

-- Metal tube + wooden stick — extremely simple design
+- Iron tube + wooden stave — an utterly simple form

 - Humanity's first personal firearm

-- Fired by applying flame to touch hole
+- Fired by holding a flame directly to the touchhole

-- Tremendous psychological terror from noise and flame
+- The psychological terror of noise and flame

 Related